nparcollet/cookie/README.md

 it can be loaded by the PI board.
 I recomment the use of **etcher** (https://etcher.io), an easy to use multiplatform tool used to flash images to SD cards.

 This image is of course very limited.
+Basically, it contains a kernel and busybox.
+It has a single **root** user defined and use the password **password**.
+There is a network service that will connect using DHCP, and it automatically detect when USB Keys are connected/disconnected.
+You can open a terminal on the board using the following mechanisms:

-Basically, it contains a kernel, busybox, and an ssh server allowing you to connect the board remotely.
+- Connecting a Screen and Keyboard to the board
+- Using Telnet (If you know the board IP)
+- Using SSH (If you know the board IP)

 **Important**: The execution of these commands might take a while, especially the first time.
 After all, we are compiling everything from scratch, including the toolchain.
 In cookie, a lot of elements